FIREKEEPERS CASINO HOTEL

 The Fire Hub

-While the Fire Hub will contain various “spokes” of a business including a restaurant, an artisan bakery and much needed downtown meeting space, the most important goal is to give back to the community.
-The project will accomplish this goal via multiple programs.
-First, the rear section of the building will become the home of The Kendall Street Pantry, a food pantry that will serve as an agency of the Food Bank of South Central Michigan, distributing food from shelves to those less fortunate.
-Secondly, farmable land will be cultivated and Hoop Houses purchased to grow food, with a goal of providing a free salad bar for downtown schools in Battle Creek.
-Third is the creation of a fund to support local charities, with 80% of all restaurant profits and an allocation of 50 cents from every restaurant check providing the monies.
-The remaining 20% of profits will be reinvested in the property.
+The Fire Hub’s most important goal is to give back to the community and this will be accomplished via multiple programs.
+First, The Kendall Street Pantry, located in the rear section of the building, will work in conjunction with the Food Bank of South Central Michigan, distributing food from shelves to those less fortunate.
+Secondly, a large greenhouse on nearby tribal land will be utilized to grow food, with the goal of providing a free salad bar for downtown schools in Battle Creek.
+The third element is the creation of a fund to support local charities, with eighty percent of all restaurant profits providing the monies.
+The remaining twenty percent of profits will be reinvested in the property.

 FireKeepers Casino Hotel Championship